 Safeguarding

-The school’s safeguarding leads are Lindsay Clough (Safeguarding Lead), Alexandra Young, Janice Thacker, Dawn Mason and Carolyn Coakley (Deputy Safeguarding Leads), who can be contacted on 01380 813436 and head@st-barnabas.wilts.sch.uk If you are concerned about the immediate safety or well being of a student, please call or email.
+The school’s safeguarding leads are Lindsay Clough (Safeguarding Lead), Alexandra Young, Janice Thacker and Dawn Mason (Deputy Safeguarding Leads), who can be contacted on 01380 813436 and head@st-barnabas.wilts.sch.uk

 If you believe that a child is in imminent danger, please contact the police.
 Dial 999.